codeceptjs/CodeceptJS/docs/data.md

 # Data Management

+*This chapter describes data management for external sources.
+If you are looking for using Data Sets in tests, see [Data Driven Tests](http://codecept.io/advanced/#data-drivern-tests) section*

 Managing data for tests is always a tricky issue.
 How isolate data between tests, how to prepare data for different tests, etc.
 There are different approaches to solve it: